You may think that everything is perfect, but once you begin to edit the video, you will hear a hiss and realize that all your efforts have been vain.

 It is straightforward to use Audacity for noise removal.
 First, open the plug-in and select the area of your audio recording that only contains the room tone or noise.
 Next, click get noise profile.

-After selecting the audio, you wish to remove background noise, click on ok.
+After selecting the audio, if you wish to remove background noise, click on ok.
 You can adjust other parameters to get a better sound.
 If you need to cancel out echo, it is possible.

 This can be done with a USB audio interface, a PC soundcard, or any other source such as a portable recorder, mixing console, or video camera.